Melatonin

 Other less common side effects may include vivid dreams or nightmares, short-term feelings of depression, irritability, stomach cramps, diarrhoea, constipation, decreased appetite, and confusion[5][6].
 It's generally considered safe for short-term use[5].

 Serious side effects are rare and occur in less than 1 in 1,000 people.
-You should speak to your doctor if you’re feeling low or sad as this could be a sign of depression.
+You should speak to your doctor or pharmacist if you’re feeling low or sad as this could be a sign of depression.

 You should call 111 immediately if you: